Google Pixel Watch 3 vs Garmin Venu 3: How can you beat that battery life?

 Just as we suspected, Google has once again turned to recycled aluminum for the case of the Pixel Watch, while Gorilla Glass 5 protects the display.
 No scratch-resistant sapphire here.
 Both the 41mm and 45mm versions are pretty lightweight, tipping the scales at 37gr for the larger and 31gr for the smaller watch, both weighed without the band.

-Meanwhile, the Venu 3 is also a classic-looking watch, and pretty lightweight at that, which is lovely.
-The reason for that could be the plastic body and Corning's Gorilla Glass 3 that make up the design of the device.
+Meanwhile, the Venu 3 is also a classic-looking watch, and extremely lightweight at that, which is lovely.
+You might forget it's on your wrist, even!
+The reason for that could be the plastic body and Corning's Gorilla Glass 3 that make up the design of the device, which means it's not that premium, but the weight loss benefits more than outweigh that (no pun intended).

 In terms of buttons, there will be a single button/digital crown on the Pixel Watch, and three buttons on the Garmin, which should be helpful during intensive workouts.